Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 The Recovery Process

-The recovery process happens in stages, and many can make a full recovery in as little as four weeks.
+The dental implant healing process happens in stages, and many can make a full recovery in as little as four weeks.
 The patient may need to take several days off from work and physical activity during post-operative care, while the swelling and discomfort are at their worst.
-Most return to eating normally within two weeks, which is about the same time swelling, bleeding, and overall discomfort should start to go away.
+Most return to eating normally within two weeks, which is about the same time dental implant recovery swelling, bleeding, and overall discomfort should start to go away.
+In cases where a severely damaged tooth needs to be extracted before implant placement, a root canal treatment may sometimes be considered as an alternative to preserve the natural tooth.

 There is little discomfort associated with dental implants, but the side effects may vary slightly for each patient.
 However, there are certain side effects patients can expect during post-operative care.
 Several of the more prominent and notable side effects include: